Amid tensions, China planning polices to attract Taiwanese

 - Librarians take up arms against fake news | Jerry Large

 The latest measures appear to represent the carrot to that stick, although previous attempts to win over Taiwanese through the pocketbook have had little effect.
+Around 1 million Taiwanese are believed to live in China, either full or part time, mainly for work and study.

+An also lashed out at plans to visit Taiwan by the exiled leader of a Chinese ethnic minority regarded by Beijing as seeking independence for the vast northwestern region of Xinjiang.

+President of the World Uyghur Congress Rebiya Kadeer plans to travel to the island at the end of next month at the invitation of a minor pro-independence political party, the Taiwan Solidarity Union, which is allied with Tsai’s Democratic Progressive Party.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.